-The Basset Hound is one dog of those dogs that if you don’t immediately fall in love with them, you better watch out because they’ll certainly “grow on you” if you give them a chance….
+The Basset Hound is one dog of those dogs that, if you don’t immediately fall in love with them, you better watch out because they’ll certainly “grow on you” if you give them a chance.
+What, with their…

-Long ears, mournful gaze, and pleading look, the Basset Hound reminds you of a child who has done something naughty and puts up a mournful look on purpose, so that you don’t get mad at him!
+Long ears, mournful gaze, and pleading look, the Basset Hound reminds you of a child who has done something naughty and puts up a gloomy face on purpose so that you don’t get mad at him!
 It’s like they’re asking you…

 “How can you not love me?”

-While on these walks that he takes, he’s also likely to take his own sweet time regardless of what it is you have planned for the rest of the afternoon.
-You see, Basset Hounds enjoy smelling the roses (after all, they are scent hounds) and simply aren’t in a hurry to get anywhere!
+But be warned that the Basset Hound has a reputation for being a bit slow and lazy, too.
+And while he is a hunting dog that likes to go on long walks, he won’t break any land speed records.
+And while on these walks, he’s also likely to take his own sweet time regardless of what you have planned for the rest of the afternoon.
+You see, Basset Hounds enjoy smelling the roses (after all, they are scent hounds) and aren’t hurrying to get anywhere!

 The Good news is…

-Makes most Basset Hound owners, owners for life is their inherent sense of humor that combined with their “clownish” appearance makes it really tough not to love them and… nearly impossible to stay mad at one despite how FRUSTRATING them can be at times!
+This “hang dog” lifestyle is what will eventually start to grow on you if you aren’t already “hooked.”
+You almost feel sorry for him and will look beyond minor transgressions.
+But what makes most Basset Hound owners, owners for life, is their inherent sense of humor that, combined with their “clownish” appearance, makes it challenging not to love them and… nearly impossible to stay mad at one despite how FRUSTRATING them can be at times!

-Going to be right for you?
-Who knows, only you’ll be able to make that kind of decision.
-But this is why we here at IndulgeYourPet have taken the time to write this brief article about the Basset Hound breed so that you might better understand the breed and determine if a Basset Hound is a good choice for you.
+Are you going to be right for you?
+Who knows?
+Only you can make that kind of decision.
+But this is why we here at IndulgeYourPet have taken the time to write this brief article about the Basset Hound breed so that you might better understand the species and determine if a Basset Hound is a good choice for you.

 Basset Hound Fast Facts